bioinfodlsu/samar/README.md

 Warning: This might take some time (5-10 mins), since for the first run, Snakemake needs to install all dependencies prior to running the actual computations.

 Once the run is complete, you can check if some outputs are generated in the newly created `test_output` folder.
-The contents of the output folder are described in the section below.
+The contents of the output folder are described in the Output section below.
 # 2. Quickstart Usage Guide

 # 2.1.
 Input